What is an IT or business Consultant?

 Is it essential for me to have an IT degree?

-We welcome candidates from a range of academic backgrounds including Science, Technology, Engineering and Mathematics (STEM).
-We also accept applications from non-STEM graduates who demonstrate a passion for working in the IT industry, particularly for our Business learning pathways.
+An IT degree is not required; FDM welcomes candidates from a range of academic backgrounds, or those with equivalent transferrable experience.
+Many applicants have a degree in a Science, Technology, Engineering or Mathematics (STEM) field, but we also accept applications from non-STEM graduates who demonstrate a passion for working in the industry.

 What training will I receive?